Balance Balls for Exercise: What Actually Works

 321 STRONG recommends pairing any balance training program with consistent foam rolling, especially through the hip flexors, thoracic spine, and glutes.
 These are the areas that take the most load during stability work and tend to lock up first.

 The [321 STRONG Foam Massage Roller](/products/foam-massage-roller) with its patented 3-zone texture works particularly well here.
-The different zones (fingertips, thumbs, and palms) target the varied tissue densities across your core and hip complex.
+The different zones (fingertips, thumbs, and palms) target the varied tissue densities you'll find across your core and hip complex.
 Two minutes per area after a balance ball session makes a noticeable difference in feel the next day.

 ## Common Mistakes With Balance Balls